xformerfhs/FPEFF1/README.md

 # FPEFF1

-Originally, this repository was located in the "dbsystel" organization.
+> 💡 Originally, this repository was located in the [dbsystel](https://github.com/dbsystel) organization.
 With their kind permission, I moved it to my space in August 2023.
-The [original repository](https://github.com/dbsystel/FPEFF1) will no longer maintained.
+The [original repository](https://github.com/dbsystel/FPEFF1) is archived and no longer maintained.

 Visual Basic .Net class for the format preserving encryption algorithm FF1 as specified in [NIST Special Publication 800-38G (February 2019)](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-38Gr1-draft.pdf "NIST SP 800-38Gr1").